 What does the Local Authority’s duty to consider wishes and feelings involve?

-Section 22(4) of the 1989 Act, consistent with Article 12 of the UNCRC, provides that, before making any decision with respect to a child whom the local authority are looking after or proposing to look after, the authority must, so far as reasonably practicable, ascertain the wishes and feelings of the child.
+Section 22(4) of the Children Act 1989, consistent with Article 12 of the UNCRC, provides that, before making any decision with respect to a child whom the local authority are looking after or proposing to look after, the authority must, so far as reasonably practicable, ascertain the wishes and feelings of the child.
 It is important that children are actively engaged in the care planning process because the decisions that adults take will ultimately be effecting them.
 Close involvement will make it more likely that the child feels some ownership of what is happening and it may help them to understand the purpose of services or other support being provided.
 Looked after children are entitled to an advocate who will assist them in conveying their wishes and feelings to professionals.
 Please see our page on Advocacy for further information.

 The Local Authority must ascertain the wishes and feelings of any other important people in the young person’s life, including: